-Gum disease is at the top of the list because it is one of the most common reasons why people experience gum recession.
+Gum disease is at the top of the list because it is one of the most common reasons why people experience receding gums.
 When bacteria builds up in the gums, permanent damage can occur.
 Your teeth might be more sensitive when the root is exposed.
 Or, your teeth might start moving because they don’t have the stability that is typically provided by healthy gums.

 Prevention is the best solution to avoid gum recession, so make sure that you brush and floss every day to prevent gum disease.
+Also be sure to keep up with your regular dental exams and cleanings ever six months.
 But, if you are already suffering from recession, then it might be necessary to complete a gum recession treatment to protect the quality of your teeth.

 There are a variety of treatments that might be needed, depending on the severity of the recession.
 If the disease has progressed, then your dentist might suggest a gum graft to cover your tooth.
 The tissue is removed from another portion of your mouth, such as the roof of the mouth, then it is attached to the place where the gums are receding.

-If you are suffering from gum disease, then it is essential that you talk to our team as soon as possible Call us at Northwest Dental Group to schedule an appointment in Arlington Heights and Elgin, IL.
+If you are suffering from gum disease, then it is essential that you talk to our team as soon as possible Call us at Northwest Dental Group to schedule an appointment in Arlington Heights, IL.